Best Bait For Brook Trout: 5 Most Effective Baits

 The Worm Is A Great Trout Bait

-The thing with worms is they tend to be seasonal and they often fish best in the spring.
+The worm is a great brook trout bait and they are great in the spring.
 However, it never hurts to fish a worm at any time of the year, even in the middle of the winter.

-Honestly, hooking and properly presenting a worm makes a huge difference.
-You can see how to do this well on my page Fishing With Worms For Trout and Steelhead: 10 Guide Tips
+Hooking and properly presenting a worm makes a huge difference.
+You can see how to do this well on my page, Fishing With Worms For Trout and Steelhead: 10 Guide Tips

 Another thing you should seriously consider is using plastic worms instead of real worms.

-I now fish plastic worms 95 percent of the time and when fishing in the current I find plastic worms work equally as well for brook trout as live worms do.
-The upside to plastic worms is that the plastic worms are more durable and rarely fall off and they are much easier to pack into a vest or fishing pack than real worms.
+I now fish plastic worms 95 percent of the time, and when fishing in the current I find plastic worms work equally as well for brook trout as live worms do.

 Berkley Trout Worms